jarv/jarv.org/content/posts/surveymoji-accounts.md

 +++
-title = "Accounts and Centralized Survey View for SurveyMoji" date = "2025-07-12" slug = "surveymoji-accounts" tags = ["surveymoji"]
+title = "Accounts and Centralized Survey View for FlyEmoji" date = "2025-07-12" slug = "flyemoji-accounts" tags = ["flyemoji"]
 +++

-A quick update about some new features recently added to [SurveyMoji](https://surveymoji.com).
+A quick update about some new features recently added to [FlyEmoji](https://flyemoji.com).
 These are a couple of changes that should make the site easier to use, especially for anyone running multiple surveys or wanting to track what they've participated in.

 1. **User accounts and login**